tapageur/workspace-dayz-havoc/config/README.md

 ### cfgeventsspawns.xml

-This file was modified to add details for the `DayZ-Expansion-Market` + `DayZ-Expansion-Market` mod and the in-gane economy.
+This file was modified to add details for the `DayZ-Expansion-Market` + `DayZ-Expansion-Vehicules` mod and the in-gane economy.

 ### command-line.md